What is hypercondriac?

 Being a hypochondriac means that you are too worried and anxious about your health.
-This condition is known as hypochondria (health anxiety) whereby which one worries so much about their health, that it causes them great distress and affects their day-to day life.
-A hypochondriac person believes that they have a severe or life-endangering sickness despite having no medically proven symptoms.
+This condition is known as hypochondria (health anxiety) where the sufferers worries so much about their health, that it will cause them great distress, dramatically affecting their day-to day life.
+A hypochondriac person believes that they have a severe or life-endangering sickness despite having no medically proven evidence.
 Their symptoms are only in their minds.
-According to a hypochondriac person, these symptoms are real even if doctor’s diagnosis says otherwise.
+According to a hypochondriac person’s conscious, these symptoms are real even if doctor’s diagnosis says otherwise.

 One would believe that the usual body sensations or slight symptoms are signs of a serious illness.
-People with a medical condition are at a higher risk of being hypochondriac.
-A hypochondriac person with a medical condition may feel like they’re sicker that they really are.
-They may feel so overwhelmed that the body sensations associated with that certain medical condition feel like they are greater threats than they actually are.
-This extreme anxiety, rather than the physical symptom is what results to great distress.
+People with a medical condition are at a higher risk of being a hypochondriac.
+A hypochondriasis patient with a medical condition, for example diabetes, may feel like they’re sicker that they really are.
+They may feel so overwhelmed that the body sensations associated with that particular medical condition will feel like they are greater threats than they actually are.
+This extreme anxiety, rather than the fact of physical symptom is what results to great stress.

-Hypochondria fluctuates in severity depending on factors such as age and stress.
-It may be severe in old age and in people who are stressed a lot.
+Hypochondria fluctuates in severity depending on factors such as age and stress level.
+It may be severe in old age and in people who has hypertension or often get stressed a lot.

-A hypochondriac person lies into either of these extremes.
+A hypochondriac lies into either of these extremes.

 1. Persistently seeking reassurance

-One may become obsessive so much that they look up for information in the internet concerning their health status.
-They also book many appointments with the physician and usually have a lot of test conducted on them but no any medically proven symptoms are found.
+The is the type that may become so obsessive they will often look up information on the internet concerning their health status.
+They will also book many appointments with doctors, therapists and physicians.
+And will usually request to have lots of different tests conducted on them but fact is, no medically proven symptoms will be found.

 2. Avoidance behavior

-This is whereby the patient avoids medical TV programmes, physician’s appointment or anything else they think could trigger the anxiety.
-They may even avoid activities like the exercises that are thought to worsen the condition.
+This is whereby the patient avoids medical TV programmes, physician’s appointments or anything else they think could trigger the anxiety.
+They may even avoid activities like exercises that are thought to worsen the condition.

 Regardless of the extreme end one falls into, professional help is needed to break the vicious circle of health anxiety.